davidcarlisle/ll/en/more-10.md

 ### Columns in math alignments

-The AMS Math alignment environments are designed to take pairs of columns with the first column of each pair aligned to the right and the second aligned to the left.
+The `amsmath` alignment environments are designed to take pairs of columns with the first column of each pair aligned to the right and the second aligned to the left.
 This allows multiple equations to be shown, each aligned towards its relation symbol.